Git Software Development Guidelines: Improving Team Collaboration

 5

-feat(ui): Add `Button` component
+feat(ui): Add new Button component

 ^ ^ ^

-| | |__ Subject
+| | |__ Subject (Describe the change in present tense)

-| |_______ Scope
+| |_______ Scope (Change scope)

-|____________ Type
+|____________ Type (Change type)

-Introduce Gitea Action with semantic-pull-request for automated checks.
+Introduce Gitea Action with semantic-pull-request for automated checks

 logo